mirhagk/personalsite/webserver/webserver/Content/blog/Purity In Haskell is a lie.md

 Since there's no side effects of functions, you could have multiple threads and not have to worry about the threads negatively impacting each other.
 They could just automatically work, and Haskell could just turn on multi-threading on programs that never were written for multi-threading.

-Life seems so great, and you're happy that now we have a language that ensures perfect safety and purity, even if no-one really "gets" how to program in it.
+Life seems so great, and you're happy that now we have a language that ensures perfect safety and purity, even if few people really "get" how to program in it.

 Side Effects are Required
 ---